“The Power You Hold Within You is Greater Than You Know”

 Digitization allows those who may not be able to physically be in New York to see the books as well.

-“Believe” was to be digitized after its arrival to the library this past February.
+“Believe” was to be digitized after its arrival to the library in February, 2020.
 However, since for now, the library is closed, my book is here for folks to read.

 I anxiously await for the time when I can visit my little piece of myself, which now lives at 28 Frost Street.
 Hopefully it’s nestled in cozily, among some new sketchbook friends.

 Some folks have asked me, whether this book will be available for sale?
 I don’t think it will be.
-At least not in this format.
+At least not in its current incarnation.

 It was created for a project, and I’d like it to remain that.
 Although, I have toyed with the idea of expanding it into a more complete autobiography.
 Who knows what the future holds?